 \section{Consequences of $G$-dentability}

 In the classical setting, dentability is equivalent to the Radon–Nikodým and Bishop–Phelps properties, and moreover, it implies the Krein–Milman property.
-In this section, we show that strong $G$-dentability implies the $G$-KMP for compact $G$, and that weak $G$-dentability implies the $G$-RNP for separable $G$, in the two respective subsections.
-It remains open whether strong or weak $G$-dentability implies the $G$-BP for any nontrivial $G$.
+In this section, we show that strong $G$-dentability implies the $G$-KMP for compact $G$, and that weak $G$-dentability implies the $G$-RNP for any $G$, in the two respective subsections.
+It remains open whether strong or weak $G$-dentability implies the $G$-BP for any non-trivial $G$.